Using UwTerminalX and an Array Port

 And then reboot the H23R10 module.
 You should see a solid green LED if the script was deleted successfully.

-- Using the CLI and your favorite terminal software, connect to H23R10 module again (using any array port) and type in the following command
+- Use the CLI and your favorite terminal software, connect to H23R10 module again (using any array port) and type in the following command

 - Close this port from your terminal software.